Understanding Cancer Research Studies

 New cancer treatments develop in clinical trials through these phases:

 Phase I gives a small number of people a new treatment or medicine, observes side effects, and finds the best dose and way to administer the agent.
 People who are very sick and not responding to other treatments may enroll here.

 Phase III uses a larger number of people.
 It compares the effectiveness of the new treatment or a combination of treatments to an existing or standard treatment to find out which one may be better.

 Phase IV trials evaluate medicines that have already been proven to be effective in Phase III trials.
 Phase IV trials focus on long-term safety and cost.

-In addition to these 4 phases, the American Cancer Society identifies a Phase 0 for drug trials.
+In addition to these four phases, the American Cancer Society identifies a Phase 0 for drug trials.
 Phase 0 clinical trials explore how a new medicine may work.
 Phase 0 information is included because more cancer volunteers may be asked to take part in these studies in the future.
-The goal of this phase is to speed up approval of a new medicine.
+The goal of this phase is to speed up the approval of a new medicine.